Want to improve presentation effectiveness by 30%?

 The same happens during presentations with even the simplest of written information on the screen.

 At the end of the presentation, the audience completed a quiz based on what was presented.
-Which audience scores higher on the test?
+The only question that matters is: Which audience scores higher?

 Was it the audience that saw the slides?
 Or the audience that didn’t?

 - Researchers at Purdue University concluded it’s possible to “hear” more of what a professor says by not attending class, than attending a class in which slides are shown.

 - Researchers from Barcelona concluded that slides impede communication, leading to lower retention by the audience, and addressed the belief that, when using slides, the slides themselves are not the problem.
 If people knew how to use slideware properly, this argument goes, there wouldn’t be a problem.
 “PowerPoint doesn’t bore people,” these folks often say.
 “Using PowerPoint poorly is what bores people.”
 Not true.

 - Researchers in Munich confirmed the results of the studies at Purdue and Barcelona.
 This team tested two types of slides—what they called “regular” and “concise” slides—versus just talking to the audience.
 From this research, the researchers coined the term “the speech suppression effect of PowerPoint.”

 For less than the cost of a single slide, you’ll gain insight into how audiences listen.
 You’ll learn how you can get more of what you say into the long-term memory of those in attendance, whether in the room or via Zoom.

 You’ll learn to create presentations that tell a story with a clear beginning, middle and end.
 You’ll understand how to tell that story in a memorable way, delivering your ideas to the audience one bucket at a time.
 And you’ll gain insight into why answering questions is the magical topping to having your ideas understood and retained, long after your audience has left the room or signed off Zoom.